zeyap/Countdown-pwa/README.md

 ## Manuals (!)

 * Add a new event:
- > - type event name over "Hi Barb"
+ > type event name over "Hi Barb"
- > - push the "+" button
+ > push the "+" button
- > - select date & type event
+ > select date & type event
- > - push "save" button
+ > push "save" button

 * Edit a countdown: Hover on the left of event cards

 * Delete a countdown: Hover on the right of event cards

+* Responsive when scaling down the browser

 ## Notes on user interview: